pl453s/vdi-optimize/README.md

 # VDI Optimize

 Automatically mount VDI, zeroing every EXT partitions and compact the VDI file.
-I recommand to put this into "~/.local/bin" to call it from anywhere.
+I recommand to put this into "~/.local/bin" to call it from everywhere.

 Dependencies (and packages in Ubuntu):
 - qemu-nbd (provided by "qemu-utils")